JeanSuw/endless-echo-of-salt/README.md

 ## [Description](#table-of-content)

-EEOS is a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+EEOS is a social network web application that uses noSQLs where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Table-of-Content
 * [Description](#description)